 - Is Arizona a compact state?
 Yes.

-- Where can I find information about RN license requirements in Arizona?
+- Where can I find information about nurse license requirements in Arizona?
 You can visit the Arizona State Board of Nursing for up-to-date information.
+When it’s time to renew your license, check out our three-step guide to nurse license renewals in AZ.

 What to Know When Pursuing Nursing Jobs in Phoenix

 Almost 1.6 million people live in Phoenix, an area of about 500 square miles.
-There are ample opportunities for full-time, part-time, contract, and per diem work whether you’re seeking RN, CNA, or LPN jobs.
+There are ample opportunities for the following popular nursing jobs:

-Cultural competence is highly valued among candidates who are applying to nursing jobs — Phoenix is a diverse city: 43% of residents are of Hispanic ethnicity; 7% are Black; and around 4% are Asian.
+Cultural competence is highly valued among candidates who are applying to nursing jobs — Phoenix is a diverse city: 43% of residents are White; 42.5% are of Hispanic or Latino ethnicity; 6.6% are Black; around 3.5% are Asian; 2% are two or more races; and 1.6% are Native American.
 If you can speak a language other than English — Spanish, especially — it will likely go a long way in boosting your hireability.

 If you need help looking after your kids or your pets while you’re busy with nursing jobs, Phoenix has you covered.
 The city offers early childhood development and family support programs for infants and toddlers; during the school year, the Phoenix Parks and Recreation Department's Phoenix Afterschool Center has educational activities for kids ages 6 to 13.